useTransition

 Nota bene

-Transitions will only “wait” long enough to avoid hiding already revealed content (like the tab container).
+Transitions only “wait” long enough to avoid hiding already revealed content (like the tab container).
 If the Posts tab had a nested <Suspense> boundary, the Transition would not “wait” for it.

 Building a Suspense-enabled router